-Following consummation of this offering, our executive officers intend to provide consulting services to the Relamorelin Company, which may distract them from their focus on us.
+Following consummation of this offering, our executive officers will continue to be officers of the Relamorelin Company and the LLC entity and intend to provide consulting services to the Relamorelin Company, which may distract them from their focus on us.

 Prior to consummation of this offering, Keith M. Gottesdiener, M.D., Bart Henderson, Lex H.T.
-Van der Ploeg, Ph.D. and Fred Fiedorek, M.D. will enter into employment letters with us and consultant agreements with the Relamorelin Company.
+Van der Ploeg, Ph.D. and Fred Fiedorek, M.D. will enter into employment letters with us and become our employees but will continue to provide services to the Relamorelin Company in a consulting capacity.
+Drs.
+Gottesdiener, Van der Ploeg and Fiedorek and Mr. Henderson will remain officers of the Relamorelin Company and the LLC entity but will not be contractually obligated to spend a specified number of hours per week providing consulting services to the Relamorelin Company, but their employment letters with us will permit them to render consulting services to the Relamorelin Company, provided that such consulting services do not prevent them from carrying out their duties and responsibilities to us.
 As a result, they may have responsibilities and time commitments that may distract them from their responsibilities to us, or may be faced with decisions that could have different implications for the two companies, such as the allocation of time and resources to each of us.

-The indirect ownership by our executive officers and certain of our directors of equity interests in the Relamorelin Company, as well as the continued roles of certain of our directors with the Relamorelin Company, may create, or may create the appearance of, conflicts of interest.
+The direct or indirect ownership by our executive officers and certain of our directors of equity interests in the Relamorelin Company and the LLC entity, as well as the continued roles of certain of our directors with the Relamorelin Company and the LLC entity, may create, or may create the appearance of, conflicts of interest.

-Because of their current or former positions with the Relamorelin Company, all of our executive officers indirectly own equity in the Relamorelin Company.
-In addition, certain of our directors may have equity interests in the Relamoralin Company.
-Ownership by our executive officers and certain of our directors of equity interests in the Relamorelin Company creates, or may create the appearance of, conflicts of interest when these officers or directors are faced with decisions that could have different implications for the Relamorelin Company than for us.
+Because of their current or former positions with the Relamorelin Company and the LLC entity, all of our executive officers directly or indirectly own equity in the Relamorelin Company and the LLC entity.
+In addition, Todd Foley, Ed Mathers and Neil Exter, who are members of our board of directors, may, directly or indirectly, have equity interests in the Relamoralin Company and the LLC entity.
+Direct or indirect ownership by our executive officers and these directors of equity interests in the Relamorelin Company and the LLC entity creates, or may create the appearance of, conflicts of interest when these officers or directors are faced with decisions that could have different implications for the Relamorelin Company or the LLC entity than for us.

-In addition, certain of our directors are serving on the board of directors of the Relamorelin Company.
-We expect that following the consummation of this offering these directors will remain in their roles at both companies.
-Their continued service at both companies creates, or may create the appearance of, conflicts of interest when these directors are faced with decisions that could have different implications for the Relamorelin Company than for us.
+In addition, certain of our directors and officers are serving on the board of directors and/or as officers of the Relamorelin Company and the LLC entity.
+We expect that following the consummation of this offering these directors and officers will remain in their roles as directors and/or officers at these companies.
+Their continued service at these companies creates, or may create the appearance of, conflicts of interest when they are faced with decisions that could have different implications for the Relamorelin Company or the LLC entity than for us.